jrozra200/jakelearnsdatascience_v4/content/drafts/2021-02-24-what-is-data-science/index.md

 visualization, communication, and domain expertise.

-Beyond those graphics in your search, you will find dense articles, blog posts, and flashy adds about the latest machine learning (ML) or artificial intelligence (AI) tool and the custom fitted hardware to enable them.
-Hell, even Apple's newest models of iPhone have custom hardware for AI built into them.
+Beyond those graphics in your search, you will find dense articles, blog posts, and flashy ads about the latest machine learning (ML) or artificial intelligence (AI) tool and the custom fitted hardware to enable them.
+Hell, even Apple's newest models of iPhone have custom hardware and AI built into them.

 While I have spent a lot of time working on all of the skills above and trying to digest and enjoy some of the new hotness in ML and AI, I think that this tends to make data science less approachable and confuses people about what data science really is all about.

-**In the end, data science is about finding data supported answers to real-life ** **problems.** While sometimes it does seem enticing (and it certainly can seem impressive on a resume or in talking to your friends, family, and strangers) to jump straight to the hardcore predictive end of the data science spectrum, data science is a long and iterative path.
+**In the end, data science is about finding data supported answers to real-life problems.**
+While sometimes it does seem enticing (and it certainly can seem impressive on a resume or in talking to your friends, family, and strangers) to jump straight to the hardcore predictive end of the data science spectrum, data science is a long and iterative path.
 Very generally speaking, data science